datahub-project/datahub/docs/managed-datahub/datahub-api/entity-events-api.md

 ### Completed Data Process Instance Run Event

-This event is emitted when a Data Process Instance Run has been COMPLETED on DataHub.&#x20;
+This event is emitted when a Data Process Instance Run has been COMPLETED on DataHub.

 #### Header